How To Stop Your Neighbours Cat Peeing On Your Front Door

 Vinegar

-Does vinegar stop a cat from peeing?
-It might work for your nuisance cat.
-Since vinegar is something most of us have in the house it is worth a try.
-Vinegar smell tends to dissipate fairly quick so you will want to reapply quite regularly.
+Vinegar might work as a deterrent for your nuisance cat.
+Since vinegar is something most of us have in the house, it is worth a try.
+Vinegar smell tends to dissipate fairly quick, so you will want to reapply quite regularly.

 Make the area around your front door unwelcoming for cats